dbursztynowski/5g-taskforce/looptest/README.md

   --kube-proxy-arg=feature-gates=InPlacePodVerticalScaling=true" sh -
 ```

-For agent nodes, only
+For agent nodes, only the following two lines need to be included with respect to the above
 ```
-  --kubelet-arg=feature-gates=InPlacePodVerticalScaling=true \
+  --kubelet-arg=feature-gates=InPlacePodVerticalScaling=true
   --kube-proxy-arg=feature-gates=InPlacePodVerticalScaling=true
 ```
 has to be added for each agent node.